 In addition to the standard dietary and space requirements common to all guinea pigs, this breed demands additional grooming:

-The Coronet’s beautiful coat demands more or less constant care, and you’ll need to brush every day to keep its coat in top form.
+The Coronet’s beautiful coat demands more or less constant care, and you’ll need to brush it every day to keep its coat in top form.

-As guinea pig grooming expert Melinda Wolff-Foster explains, “They require careful daily combing with a stainless steel comb, along with regular, professional grooming so their coat, skin and nails remain in good condition.”
+As guinea pig grooming expert Melinda Wolff-Foster explains, “They require careful daily combing with a stainless steel comb, along with regular, professional grooming so their coat, skin, and nails remain in good condition.”